Traben-0/Entity_Texture_Features/readMeAssets/SKINS.md

 <img src="customCape.png" alt="img" width="250"/><img src="modskins/cape.png" alt="img" width="64"/>

 This mod supports placing a custom cape texture in your skin file you upload to Mojang.

 - to select your custom cape to load you simply need to put a pink #1 pixel in the #5 slot of the choice box in your skin and your custom cape will show to anyone with this mod and player features enabled.
+- This capes will also be checked for emissive and enchanted pixels as per the skin settings.
 - you can see an example skin file above to download and use.
 - For now your Elytra will be unaffected and will look like the default
 - Below is a visual guide of how the cape texture is 'cut up' and placed in the 5 orange rectangles in the skin file